Minbird/ULX_Shortcut/README.md

-# How to make another shortcuts?
+# How to make another shortcut?

 1. Right click on any shortcut buttons.